headswe/F2-PA/README.md

   * Possible dead channel fix.
 (All spectators should be able to hear each other without changing channel.)

 * *PA/ACRE/setRadioFrequencies.sqf*
-  * Script for splitting radio frequencies per side.
+  * Script for splitting radio frequencies per side
+  .

 Future Plans
 -------------------------